MvBonin/wingpanel-community-indicators/README.md

-# Wingpanel Ayatana-Compatibility Indicator (Community Version)
+# Wingpanel Ayatana-Namarupa-Compatibility Indicator (Community Version)

+This fork combines ayatana indicators with the namarupa project, giving the user more freedom of decision, what to show where.

 <h1>Description:</h1>
 Keep compatibility with ubuntu/unity indicators on Elementary OS wingpanel.